xebiarohan/Javascript-And-Typescript/JAVASCRIPT_CONCEPTS.md

 ```

-If response is executed in promise then  onFulfilled method is executed, If reject is executed then onRejected will execute.
+If resolve is executed in promise then  onFulfilled method is executed, If reject is executed then onRejected will execute.

 ```js
 userData('Sachin').then((fulfilled) => {